-- Ask questions: Many mobile phone providers have online chat forums, telephone help services, and stores throughout Australia.
-Once you’ve considered all your options and are aware of what you want/need in a phone plan, you may contact a representative of your chosen provider to clarify details and help you setup your phone needs.
+- Ask questions.
+Many mobile phone providers have online chat forums, telephone help services and stores throughout Australia where you can ask questions and get information.
+Once you’ve considered all your options and are aware of what you want/need in a phone plan, you can contact a representative of your chosen provider to clarify details and help you setup your phone needs.

-- Personal contact details: In Australia, in order to purchase a phone and/or SIM, you might need to provide certain identification details, which can include name, date of birth, photograph, signature, current residential address in Australia and current contactable phone number.
-If you don’t have a set address yet, that might still be okay as some providers will accept your travel accommodation (hotel/motel) as a valid form of address.
+- Bring proof of address.
+In Australia, in order to purchase a phone and/or SIM, you might need to provide certain identification details, which can include name, date of birth, photograph, signature, current residential address in Australia and current contactable phone number.
+If you don’t have a set address yet, some providers will accept your travel hotel as a valid form of address.

-- Personal identification documents: Some providers might also require you to support the activation of your plan with a suitable number of identification documents.
-These might include: a valid passport and visa, bank account statements, ATM card, a valid Medicare card, utility bills in your name, credit cards, and a driver’s license.
-A full list of acceptable forms of identification will be given to you by the provider during the application process.
+- Bring identification documents.
+Some providers might also require you to support the activation of your plan with a suitable number of identification documents.
+These might include a valid passport and visa, bank account statements, ATM card, a valid Medicare card, utility bills in your name, credit cards and/or a driver’s license.
+A full list of acceptable forms of ID will be given to you by the provider during the application process.

-- Low credit risk: If you’re new to Australia, you probably don’t have any bad credit ratings with any phone providers, which can see your application being denied.
+- Bring proof of income.
+If you’re new to Australia, you probably don’t have any bad credit ratings with any phone providers, which can see your application being denied.
 However, the provider may request proof that you’re able to finance your phone plan.

-Once you’ve purchased your plan and have activated it (usually using your personal identification details), you can then begin using it.
+Once you’ve purchased your plan and have activated it using your personal details, you can then begin using it.